"Organizer of the forces of chaos."

-Without saying much, you construct a sort of hovel out of the rubble blocks and a rusted piece of sheet metal, and put the packs inside.
-You hide there, away from the sun and the happy face of your ESFJ wife as she picks flowers and oohs and ahhs over the sun, the sky, and the trees.
+Without a word you begin constructing a sort of hovel out of the rubble blocks and rusty pieces of sheet metal.
+You put the packs inside.
+Then you go in and hide there, away from the sun and the happy face of your ESFJ wife as she picks flowers and oohs and ahhs over the sky, the clouds and the trees.
 It's obvious now that it was never about you.
 It was terror that drove her into your arms each night, fear that planted those tender kisses on your brow.
 There is nothing about you that could not have been replaced by another.

 At last she comes into the shelter and looks at you with a questioning gaze.
 She has braided dandelions together and made a crown for her hair.